robertkrimen/otto/README.md

 ## Parser

-A separate parser is available in the parser package if you're just interested in building an AST.
+A separate parser is available in the parser package if you're interested in only building an AST.

 [![GoDoc Reference](https://pkg.go.dev/badge/github.com/robertkrimen/otto/parser.svg)](https://pkg.go.dev/github.com/robertkrimen/otto/parser)